mulllhausen/btc-inquisitor/README.md

-    --orphans-only
+    --orphan-options

-Only return orphan blocks in the result set.
-This is useful for checking whether the local blockchain files contain any orphans.
+Change orphan blocks settings in the result set.
+Allowable options are [none|allow|only].
+'None' removes all orphan blocks from the result set, 'allow' permits orphan blocks in the result set, and 'only' filters out any non-orphan blocks from the result set.